 It has also resulted in one of the most divisive periods in women’s histories: The Mommy Wars.

-Because women are now able to make their own educated and widely varied decisions about their careers, their children, and their lives in general, they are now in turn burdened with the responsibility that comes along with those choices.
-A judgmental climate has emerged – one of women judging women for the decisions that they make – in part for the simple reason that they have made a choice different from their own.
+n are now able to make their own educated and widely varied decisions about their careers, their children, and their lives in general, they are now in turn burdened with the responsibility that comes along with those choices.
+A judgmental climate has emerged –

 Although often unfair, mothers expect other mothers to explain and justify the decisions that they have made.
 Linda, a 39 year old mother of a toddler with her second child due this winter, feels judged by others not just because of her choice to work outside of the home, but because the reason she has chosen to work is “less noble.”
 She writes, “I do not work because of financial needs – I work because I want to.
 When I was on maternity leave, I quickly discovered that I was a happier person and better mother when I was able to return to work.
 It’s not that I love my job – it’s just that I needed the break from the mommy role.”